-Under Case Number 16-1609-EL-BLN, AEP Ohio Transco proposed to expand the existing Glencoe Station to the east and southeast onto a 10.5 acre parcel currently under option for purchase by Ohio Power Company, an affiliate of AEP Ohio Transco and a wholly-owned subsidiary of American Electric Power Company, Inc. ("Project").
-The Project was approved on September 30, 2016.
-Since the date of approval, engineering adjustments have resulted in additional planned expansion of the station fence.
-Figure 1 shows the approved and currently planned fenced area.
+Case Number 16-2315-EL-BNR itself was an update to Case Number 16-1609-EL-BLN (the original Letter of Notification related to the work required at Glencoe Station).
+In Case Number 16-1609-EL-BLN, AEP Ohio Transco proposed to expand the existing Glencoe Station to the east and southeast on a 10.5 acre parcel currently owned by Ohio Power Company, an affiliate of AEP Ohio Transco and a wholly-owned subsidiary of American Electric Power Company, Inc..
+The expansion work described in Case Number 16-1609-EL-BLN, was approved by OPSB on September 30, 2016.
+Since that date, engineering adjustments have resulted in additional planned expansion of the station fence, which are reflected in this application (i.e., Case Number 17-1211-EL-BNR).
+Figure 1 the approximate location of the currently planned fenced area, as well as the location described in Case Number 16-1609-EL-BLN and approved by OPSB.